awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanJavaDocumentAPI.md

 You can also optionally limit the page size, or the number of items per page, by using the `withLimit` method of the scan request\.
 Each time you execute the `scan` method, you get one page of results that has the specified number of items\.
 To fetch the next page, you execute the `scan` method again by providing the primary key value of the last item in the previous page so that the `scan` method can return the next set of items\.
 You provide this information in the request by using the `withExclusiveStartKey` method\.
 Initially, the parameter of this method can be null\.
 To retrieve subsequent pages, you must update this property value to the primary key of the last item in the preceding page\.

-The following Java code snippet scans the ProductCatalog table\.
+The following Java code example scans the `ProductCatalog` table\.
 In the request, the `withLimit` and `withExclusiveStartKey` methods are used\.
 The `do/while` loop continues to scan one page at time until the `getLastEvaluatedKey` method of the result returns a value of null\.

 **Example**